 Christmas Day* December 25 - Birth of Our Lord Jesus Christ

 Since some of these dates are movable feasts so we post these dates on our home page and send an email reminder about once monthly.

 The Ascension is a movable feast.
 Do you need a Holy Day Reminder?
 Fill the form at the top of this page.
 Invite your family and friends to do the same.

 Our free monthly reminder of the Catholic holy days of obligation also mentions the dates for the nine First Fridays and the five First Saturdays.
 Sometimes it's tricky when the First Saturday comes before the First Friday, so it's good to have a reminder.

 We also mention other major Catholic feast days and seasonal highlights of the Catholic liturgical calendar.
 Simply enter your regular email address in the white box on most of our web pages or sign up for our Holy Day Reminder at the top of this page.

 Remember to check your local Ordo for what is required on the Holy Days in your area.

-The Confirmation catechism is when we learn the holy days.
-We are usually required to memorize these so that we do not forget throughout the years.
+The Confirmation catechism is when we learn about the holy days and memorize the list.
+We are usually required to memorize these, especially for Confirmation, so that we do not forget them throughout the years.

 Looking for the dates of more Catholic Feast Days?
-Here's a great list by month according to the 1962 Catholic liturgical calendar that is used with the 1962 Roman Missal.
+This is a great list by month according to the 1962 Catholic liturgical calendar that is used with the 1962 Roman Missal.